 What Does Capping in a Med Mal Case Mean?

-As an experienced med mal lawyer and sports fan, perhaps the easiest way to explain a cap in a lawsuit is to look at sports.
+As an experienced med mal attorney and sports fan, perhaps the easiest way to explain a cap in a lawsuit is to look at sports.
 The National Football League places a “salary cap” on all of its teams, which means that no team may spend more than a certain amount of money when putting its roster together.
 In other words, there is a “cap” or limit as to how much money a team can spend.